Get Back! Abbey Road Studios reopen after COVID hiatus

 Gardot's recording session offered a potential glimpse into the future of music production in a post-COVID world.

-The singer joined remotely from Paris and her producer Larry Klein from Los Angeles.
-Both appeared on big screens as the Royal Philharmonic Orchestra convened at Abbey Road for the first time since lockdown.
+The singer joined remotely from Paris with her producer Larry Klein from Los Angeles.
+Both appeared on big screens at Abbey Road to communicate with the Royal Philharmonic Orchestra, whichperformed there for the first time since lockdown.

 "We're using the best of technology and musicians in the space to make the whole thing work," said Garvey.

-Gardot said it was an honour to become the first artist to record at Abbey Road since its reopening.
-"It feels like we are touching history," she said.
+Gardot said it was an honour to become the first artist to record at Abbey Road since its reopening and told Reuters "the music must go on", even if a little magic was missing because of her distance from the musicians.

+"It's a little bit frustrating sometimes because of course, like so many other things, you miss the tactility," said Gardot, who had previously recorded at Abbey Road in 2009.

 Opened by Elgar in 1931, the studio reports a healthy list of future bookings but social distancing measures mean there will be some limitations - particularly for large orchestras often present for the recording of major film soundtracks.